Edit elements with the new Visual Editor

 • Edits apply only to the selected variation.

-• Changes do not update your actual website.
+• Edits do not update your live site.

-• Every edit is logged and displayed in the Visual Editor’s change list.
+• Every edit is logged and displayed in the Visual Editor change list.

-• You can undo, modify, or delete any change prior to publishing.
+• Undo, modify, or delete any change before publishing.

-• You can use conditional activation to ensure your experiment activates correctly to reach statistical significance.
+• Use conditional activation to ensure your experiment activates correctly to reach statistical significance.

 Edit a variation